TeamHG-Memex/hh-deep-deep/README.rst

         tests hh_deep_deep

-One test (``tests/test_service.py::test_service``) takes much longer than the others and can leave docker containers running if there is some error, so it's better to run it separately during development, adding ``-s`` flag.
+One test (``tests/test_service.py::test_service``) takes much longer than the others and can leave docker containers running if there is some error and you are unlucky or press Ctrl+C more than once before crawls are stopped.
+It's better to run it separately during development, adding ``-s`` flag.